Upgrade of the Trigger and Data Acquisition System for Continuous Imaging and Multi-Camera Operation in CYGNO: Continuous Imaging T-DAQ Upgrade

 \subsection{Design Requirements and Concept}

-The frame-based acquisition scheme adopted in the LIME T-DAQ system, while robust, imposes an intrinsic dead-time fraction associated with the camera duty cycle.
-As discussed in the previous section, this inefficiency becomes increasingly limiting when targeting higher acquisition efficiency and when preparing the system for long, uninterrupted data-taking runs.
-The primary design requirement of the upgraded T-DAQ was therefore the elimination of the inactive interval within each camera frame, while preserving the existing hardware configuration and maintaining full backward compatibility with the LIME setup.
+The primary design requirement of the upgraded T-DAQ was the elimination of the inactive interval within each camera frame, while preserving the existing hardware configuration and maintaining full backward compatibility with the LIME setup.
 This led to the adoption of a continuous imaging paradigm, in which the camera exposure is decoupled from the trigger logic and proceeds uninterrupted for the full duration of a run.